-To begin, I would like to thank you for your support of GS Yuasa.
+First, I would like to express my sincere appreciation for your support of GS Yuasa.

 I will present the Company's operating performance for the first six months of the fiscal year ending March 31, 2022.

 In the first six months of the fiscal year ending March 31, 2022, the global economy saw the resumption in economic activities due to the economic policies of various countries and the progress made in administering vaccines for the novel coronavirus (COVID-19).
 On the other hand, some countries in the Asian region implemented measures such as lockdowns and there were frequent state of emergency declarations in Japan, which means that concerns remain about the spread of infections.
 In addition to that, factors such as rises in the prices of raw materials and supply chains disruptions caused by shortages of components and containers mean that the economic outlook remains highly uncertain.